-POLICE have arrested two people who were involved with the Nine O'Clock Service (NOS), a rave-culture style Evangelical initiative that attracted scores of young worshippers in Sheffield during the 1980s and 1990s.
+Police have arrested two people involved with Sheffield's Nine O'Clock Service (NOS), a rave-culture Evangelical movement that attracted hundreds of young people in the 1980s and 1990s.

-South Yorkshire Police confirmed on Thursday that a man and a woman had been arrested on suspicion of sexual offences, alleged to have taken place in Sheffield between 1980 and 1995.
-They have since been released under investigation pending further inquiries.
+On Thursday, South Yorkshire Police confirmed they had arrested a man and a woman on suspicion of sexual offences, alleged to have taken place in Sheffield between 1980 and 1995.
+Both have since been released under investigation while further inquiries take place.

-At its inception, NOS was lauded as a breakthrough in bringing young people to faith.
-Lord Carey, then Archbishop of Canterbury, was among senior clerics who supported its blend of Evangelical Christianity, social and environmental campaigns, and rave culture.
-Its founder, a rock musician, Chris Brain, was fast-tracked for ordination.
+When it first began, NOS was praised for bringing young people to faith.
+Senior clerics, including Lord Carey, then Archbishop of Canterbury, supported its mix of Evangelical Christianity, rave culture and social and environmental campaigns.
+Founder, Chris Brain, was fast-tracked for ordination.

-But, in 1992, there were protests when dancers in bikinis performed suggestive routines at a Christian festival, and, in 1995, it was shut down when Mr Brain was accused of abuse and exploitation.
-He has always denied the accusations.
+However, there was controversy at a Christian festival in 1992 when dancers in bikinis performed suggestive routines, and, in 1995, NOS was closed down when Mr Brain was accused of abuse and exploitation.
+These are accusations he has always denied.

-Last summer, police launched a criminal investigation into claims by former NOS members that they had been sexually assaulted.
-Detectives have since interviewed dozens of people and several have launched civil claims against the diocese of Sheffield.
-The Church is providing counselling for some former members.
+Last summer, claims by former NOS members that they had been sexually assaulted sparked a criminal investigation.
+Police have since interviewed several people and many have brought civil claims against the diocese of Sheffield.
+Some former members are having counselling provided by The Church.

-Richard Scorer, a specialist abuse lawyer at Slater & Gordon in Manchester, who represents some of the alleged victims, said: "It is imperative that all allegations arising from the Nine O'Clock Service are thoroughly investigated.
-My clients are aware of the police investigation and are co-operating fully with it."
+Specialist abuse lawyer, Richard Scorer, of Slater & Gordon, who is representing some of the alleged victims, said: "It is imperative that all allegations arising from the Nine O'Clock Service are thoroughly investigated.
+My clients are aware of the police investigation and are cooperating fully with it."

-A statement from Sheffield diocese, issued on Thursday, said: "We continue to work with the investigation and won't be commenting further at this time."
-It has promised a further investigation once the legal process is completed.
+On Thursday, Sheffield diocese, released a statement saying: "We continue to work with the investigation and won't be commenting further at this time."
+It has guaranteed a further investigation once the legal process is completed.

-The Bishop of Sheffield, Dr Pete Wilcox, said last year that survivors had told of "appalling conduct" (News, 23 July 2021).
-"We remain committed to working with survivors to address their needs, and to ensuring that the diocese of Sheffield is a safe place," he said.
+The Bishop of Sheffield, Dr Pete Wilcox, said: "We remain committed to working with survivors to address their needs, and to ensuring that the diocese of Sheffield is a safe place."